 - water

-- vinegar (any flavor works well – or make your own)
+- vinegar (white wine vinegar, apple cider vinegar – any flavor works well – or make your own)

 - olive oil (I like this brand)

-- As I mentioned, it’s worth investing in the single dry spices.
-You can take the single herbs and make SO MANY of your own spice blends and dressings, and this will save you a lot of money in the long run.
+You can take the single herbs and make SO MANY of your own spice blends and homemade dressings – including Greek Salad Dressing and Ranch Dressing – and this will save you a lot of money in the long run.

 Step 1.
-Combine all ingredients in a jar or container capable of holding at least 2 1/2 cups.
+Combine all ingredients in a jar or container capable of holding at least 2 ½ cups.
+(You could whisk everything together in a bowl, but I think that creates unnecessary dishes.)

-Note: Recipe makes just short of two cups of dressing.
+Note: This recipe makes just short of two cups of dressing.

-- Anytime I make this dressing for pasta salad, I always put a green salad on the menu for later in the week to use up any leftover dressing.
+- Any time I make this dressing for Italian Pasta Salad, I always put a green salad on the menu for later in the week to use up any leftover dressing.

 - I don’t recommend using fresh herbs for this recipe.

 - Use this as a marinade!
 Add it to your meats when you first come home from the store and then freeze them.
-As the meat thaws, the flavor will marinate the meat.
+As the meat thaws, the Italian dressing will marinate the meat.

 - Use the dry seasoning mix liberally for pasta, rice, or vegetables.
 Or even to make Italian meatballs!